Thinking of starting your own podcast? Great!

 What Are The Best Podcast Hosting Sites?

-Before you choose a podcast hosting service, you must take the time to consider all the options you have in front of you.
+Before you choose a hosting service for your podcast, you must take the time to consider all the options you have in front of you.

 There are so many different podcast hosting sites to choose from.
 Each offers different features and functionalities, so how do you know which are the best podcast hosting sites?

-In this section, we are going to review the top podcast hosting platforms so that you can see which one suits your business the best.
+In this section, we are going to review the top podcast hosting services so that you can see which one suits your business the best compared to other podcast hosts.

-The first podcast hosting service on this list is Audioboom.
+The first best podcast hosting service on this list is Audioboom.

 What is Audioboom?